AutoScheduleJS/cake-time/specs/specs.md

   - same way of working than for cake suggestion
   - should follow basic rule of taste/color harmony
   - suggestion that are never choose (globally) have less chance to appear with this cake
-- After suggestion: let user confirm that he owns the required equipement (only first time seen).
+- After suggestion: let user confirm that he owns the required equipement (only first time seen). --> Or do it on onboarding
 - After suggestion: let user confirm the confection time (with eventually upward preparation, and rest time), to be ready for tea time (default, could be changed)
 - After confirming time: Dialog: You can review the shopping list and instructions or leave the app - you will be notified when it's Cake Time!
 - After confirming time or when launching the app: shopping list for the next event,